-The '-p' option will display the attributes and values of each name.
-When '-p' is used with name arguments, additional options are ignored.
+The -p option will display the attributes and values of each name.
+When -p is used with name arguments, additional options, other than -f and -F, are ignored.

-When '-p' is supplied without name arguments, declare will display the attributes and values of all variables having the attributes specified by the additional options.
-If no other options are supplied with '-p', declare will display the attributes and values of all shell variables.
-The '-f' option will restrict the display to shell functions.
+When -p is supplied without name arguments, declare will display the attributes and values of all variables having the attributes specified by the additional options.
+If no other options are supplied with -p, declare will display the attributes and values of all shell variables.
+The -f option will restrict the display to shell functions.

-The '-F' option inhibits the display of function definitions; only the function name and attributes are printed.
-If the extdebug shell option is enabled using shopt (see Section 4.3.2 [The Shopt Builtin], page 62), the source file name and line number where the function is defined are displayed as well. '-F' implies '-f'.

-The '-g' option forces variables to be created or modified at the global scope, even when declare is executed in a shell function.
+The -F option inhibits the display of function definitions; only the function name and attributes are printed.
+If the extdebug shell option is enabled using shopt (see Section 4.3.2 [The Shopt Builtin], page 63), the source file name and line number where the function is defined are displayed as well. -F implies -f.
+The -g option forces variables to be created or modified at the global scope, even when declare is executed in a shell function.
 It is ignored in all other cases.